Palazzo Magnani Feroni in Florence

 Le 13 result they are of various sizes and with furniture according to the category.
 All very large, from 70 to 120 square meters, with a living room, bedroom and marble bathrooms.
 Each suite includes all the typical comforts of a five-star luxury hotel.

-The Palace welcomes guests with great importance to small things and the environment such as a selection of natural fragrances in homage to suite and Ecofriendly courtesy line for the bathroom.
+The Palace welcomes guests giving great importance to small things and the environment such as a selection of natural fragrances in suite and Ecofriendly courtesy line for the bathroom.
 The very friendly staff is always ready to help guests at any time.

-Breakfast is served by waiters in white gloves, among candles and fresh flowers in a living room with handmade wooden ceilings and paintings illuminated by a large original Murano chandelier.
-On request, you can prepare dishes for specific dietary needs and hot dishes.
+La breakfast it is served by waiters in white gloves, among candles and fresh flowers in a living room with handmade wooden ceilings and paintings illuminated by a large original Murano chandelier.
+Upon request, dishes can be prepared for specific dietary requirements and hot dishes.

-For arrivals after the XNUMX: XNUMX, the Palace offers its guests a light dinner in the room.
+For arrivals after the 21: 30, the Palace offers its guests a light dinner in the room.

-Do not forget that even a few minutes walk you can reach a number of excellent restaurants.
+Do not forget that even at a distance of a few minutes on foot you can reach a series of excellent restaurants.

 To complete this historical temple of luxury is his panoramic terrace, reserved only for guests.
 Sipping a glass of wine view of Florence at 360 degrees it will conquer them forever.
 The enchanting view of Florence embraces the ancient roofs of the houses and its architectural treasures, such as the dome of the cathedral, and the spiers of the churches.
 Here you can always request to organize one intimate dinner with private waiter.